Skip to content

 Creating Custom Tasks

-This guide explains how to create custom tasks. sieves distinguishes two types of tasks: 1.
-Ordinary tasks inherit from Task.
-Pretty much their only requirement is to process a bunch of documents and output the same set of documents with their modifications.
 2. Predictive tasks inherit from PredictiveTask (which inherits from Task).
-Those are for tasks using engines (i.e. zero-shot models).
-They are more complex, as they need to implement the required interface to integrate with at least one engines.
+Those are for tasks using predictive (i.e. zero-shot) models.
+They are more complex, as they need to implement the required interface to integrate with at least one model type.

 While there are a bunch of pre-built tasks available for you to use, you might want to write your own to match your use-case.
 This guide describes how to do that.